The Discovery Scholars Program

 What do Discovery Scholars do?

 Discovery Scholars work closely with their faculty mentor to identify a feasible scholarly or creative project that is not already part of existing coursework.
 Projects typically take anywhere from 1 to 3 semesters, although there are no restrictions on project length.
 Projects will naturally be aligned with the mentor’s area of expertise, so keep that in mind when ... contacting potential mentors.
-While working on their projects, scholars also complete 7 professional development goals, which are designed to promote and academic and career success.
-Completing professional development goals also gets you additional DSP swag!
+While working on their projects, scholars also identify and complete professional development goals that promote academic and career success.

 How do Scholars find mentors?

-Any faculty member from your college at New Mexico State University can potentially be a mentor, although not everyone is always available.
+Any faculty member from Arts and Sciences or HEST at New Mexico State University can potentially be a mentor, although not everyone is always available.
 The easiest way to find a mentor is to ask one of your favorite professors or someone who has taught your favorite class.
-Even if they are not available to be a mentor, they might have a good recommendation for you.
+Even if they are not available to be a mentor, they might have a good recommendation ... for you.
 If you need assistance, feel free to contact us and let us know what sort of research or scholarly work interests you!